 A National Treasure

-“Farmington is a cultural treasure of national and historical importance and has much to teach us,” according to historical architects Mesick, Cohen, Wilson and Baker.
-Situated west of the University of Virginia on the Charlottesville/Ivy border, Farmington is home to a full-service country club that first opened in 1929.
+“Farmington is a cultural treasure of national and historical importance and has much to teach us,” according to historical architects Mesick, Cohen, Wilson, and Baker.
+Situated west of the University of Virginia on the border of Charlottesville and Ivy, Farmington homes sit amongst the grounds of a full-service country club that first opened in 1929.

 The club grew on the grounds of the Farmington estate, which was patented in 1735.
 The main house is a structure of historical and architectural significance as, in 1802, Thomas Jefferson himself drew plans for an addition to the house.
 That addition has been preserved in the current clubhouse and is known to club members as The Jefferson Room.